MyadaRoshdi/P3/writeup_template.md

 Then I re-collected

+I also used the Generators, however I was running all my experiments on a GPU from AWS (g2.2xlarge), I was always running out of space, as my total # of training data after augmentation was 40,984 Image, so Generators was really helpful in that.

 The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....
+There were a few spots where the vehicle fell off the track to the left, to improve the driving behavior in these cases, I collected more data from the simulator where I can drive my car in the middle for this part and also added some data about recovering from side road.

 At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.